How Many Touchpoints Does A Customer Need Before They Buy? Part 1: Online

 If your business isn’t harnessing the power of social media, you need to take a serious look as to why!

-You don’t have to be everywhere.
-Research at where your target audience is.
+You don’t have to be everywhere—research at where your target audience is.
 Find where your competitors are.
 See if your website is already getting traffic from any sources then ensure that you have a consistent professional presence.
-Over 38 million people in the UK alone have active social media accounts and over 2 hours spent social networking every day.
+Over 45 million people in the UK alone have active social media accounts and spend on average 110 mins per day on these networks.
 How are you going to make sure that some of that time is spent interacting with your brand?

 Choose your platform wisely and look at your brand identity to put together some guidelines on how you want to be perceived and what content you’re going to share.

 There are many other ways of advertising your business online.
-Social advertising is a growing area with over 80% of marketers saying that this is a sector that they are increasing their budgets for in 2016.
-Social advertising allows you to promote your business on social media platforms with the most popular (and cost effective IOHO) being Facebook.
-Twitter, LinkedIn and Pinterest all have advertising capabilities.
+Social advertising is a continually growing area with spend expecting to increase 7.4% year on year until 2023.
+Social advertising allows you to promote your business on social media platforms with laser focus targetting.

-AdWords is another area that businesses often depend on to generate website traffic.
+AdWords, and other search engine advertising, is another area that businesses often depend on to generate website traffic.
 These are adverts created via Google to allow your site to jump ahead of the queue for selected search terms and keywords.
+But it isn’t as easy as that.
+Your on-site SEO and off site SEM need to come together if you don’t want to pay through the nose for bids and want conversions.

 These are the primary online touchpoints that business tends to use.
 Here at the Typeface Group, we firmly believe in companies putting together a sales and marketing plan that takes into account all the resources they have available to them, on and offline.
 Also, doing a few of this touchpoint activities very well is better than trying to do them all half heartily.
 So if you don’t have the expertise in-house, outsourcing is a great way to get going.